rvp47/kickstarter-analysis/README.md

 - What are some limitations of this dataset?

+  Based on this dataset, it cannot be determined how many individuals pledged to each campaign.
+This can make a big difference in understanding why some campaigns had such high or low goal amounts and such high or low pledge amounts.
+Some successful campaigns required less money to reach their goals whereas many failed campaigns had some of the highest funding goals.
+Another limitation was that outliers were not identified and eliminated since they may not have been representative of the data as a whole and for the purposes of our analysis.
+Lastly, the funding goals and pledges do not indicate what the money would go towards, like infrastructure building, marketing, or payroll.
+This breakdown would allow for us to analyze the data on a more granular level if we wanted.

 - What are some other possible tables and/or graphs that we could create?